Comparison · VERIFIED APRIL 2026

 Final verdict: Grammarly vs Open WebUI

 Both Grammarly and Open WebUI are strong tools in the productivity space, but they serve different needs.
 Grammarly stands out for works everywhere, making it ideal for anyone who writes professionally.
-Open WebUI differentiates with best self-hosted chat ui, which benefits users focused on teams wanting a private.
+Open WebUI is best at best self-hosted chat ui — particularly for teams focused on teams wanting a private.

-With a 0.1-point rating advantage and 4,500 reviews, Grammarly has the edge in user satisfaction.
+Grammarly scores higher on ToolChase.
 The best approach is to try Grammarly's free tier and Open WebUI's free tier to see which fits your specific workflow.

 Related comparisons